GCSE Economics: The Labour Market

 Supply of Labour

-The supply of labour refers to the number of individuals willing and able to work at different wage levels.
+The supply of labour comes from individuals seeking employment.
 Factors affecting the supply of labour include:

 Related topics: